microprediction/manifoldbot/README.md

 # ManifoldBot

 A Python package for creating intelligent trading bots for Manifold Markets.
-See also some [improved repos](https://github.com/microprediction/manifoldbot/blob/main/ALTERNATIVES.md).
+See also some [alteratives](https://github.com/microprediction/manifoldbot/blob/main/ALTERNATIVES.md) from a contest to improve this repo.

 ## Quick Start